 Why shot lists usually backfire

-Another common instinct is the shot list.
-On paper, it feels helpful, practical, responsible.
+On paper, it feels helpful, practical, and responsible.

 Experienced wedding photographers already know how to document the standard moments of a wedding day.
 Ceremony, portraits, family groupings, details, key interactions — this knowledge is foundational.

-Where shot lists tend to cause problems is in how they narrow attention.
+Where shot lists cause problems is in how they narrow attention.
 When a photographer is mentally tracking a list, they are less free to notice the subtle, unscripted moments unfolding around them.
 The glance between two people.
 The fleeting expression.
 The interaction that happens just outside the expected frame.

 These moments cannot be planned, and they’re often the ones couples treasure most later.
 When too much emphasis is placed on checking boxes, those moments are easier to miss.